ayeright/Vertex-Closeness/README.md

 ## Dependencies

 Requires Python 2.7.
-Should work with Python 3.5 but has not been test.
+Should work with Python 3.5 but has not been tested.

 ## Installation